 Coordination

-The evaluation team will coordinate closely with the Peoples Gas evaluation team on issues common to the CBA component and with the Nicor Gas evaluation team on issues common to the IHWAP component.
+The ComEd evaluation team will coordinate closely with the Peoples Gas evaluation team on issues common to the CBA component and with the Peoples Gas, North Shore Gas, and Nicor Gas evaluation teams on issues common to the IHWAP component.
+To the best of our ability, we will prepare joint impact reports for ComEd and the gas utilities.
 The evaluation team will also coordinate with the Illinois Income Eligible Stakeholder Advisory Group and as needed, with Ameren Illinois, who administers the Residential Income Qualified Initiative.
 Similar to SFR, this initiative has two channels: a Moderate Income Implementation Contractor Channel and an Income Qualified Community Action Agency Channel.

 Evaluation Research Questions